Alton/Godfrey Rotary Club Honors February Students of the Month

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Students selected for this honor are recognized and presented with an award at a Rotary Cub meeting and are eligible to compete for a $5000 Scholarship which will be presented to one of the students honored as a “Student of the Month” during the school year.
-This is the 16th year of the program and 279 students have been recipients of the honor.
+Students selected for this honor are recognized and presented with an award at a Rotary Club meeting and are eligible to compete for a $5000 scholarship which will be presented to one of the eighteen students honored as a “Student of the Month” during the school year.
+This is the 14th year of the program and 245 students from the three area high schools have been recipients of this honor.

-Evan Buenger is the son of Wyndell and Cynthia Buenger of Godfrey.
-He ranks in the top ten percent of his class and has been a member of the Student Council for three years.
-He is also a member of the National Honor Society, the Scholar Bowl team, and serves as Treasurer of the Computer Club.
-He is a member of the Social Studies and the German clubs and serves as President of the German Club.
-His interest in German resulted in his hosting German exchange students the past two years.
-He has also participated in a student exchange program to Germany during the past two summers.
-He has also been a member of the school’s Robotics team.
+David Lauschke is the son of David and Laura Lauschke of Godfrey.
+He is serving as President of the National Honor Society as well as President of the Interact Club.
+Lauschke has consistently served in student leadership roles at Alton High serving on the Student Council for four years and selected as Junior Class President.
+He is an Illinois State Scholar and finished in third place in the Illinois Mathematics competition.;

-Evan has been a member of the school’s Air Force Junior ROTC program rising in the ranks to Deputy Corps Commander during his junior year to Corps Commander this year with a rank of Colonel.
-He has earned and received numerous awards as a participant in the ROTC program.
-His awards include the National Air Force Association award, the Kitty Hawk Academic Honors Society Badge, and the Outstanding Cadet of the Year Award.
+David is a member of the Marching 100 and serves on the Band Leadership Council.
+He has served on the school’s Mathematics team for four years and is a member of Mu Alpha Theta, the mathematics honorary society.
+He is a member of the Scholar Bowl Team and serves as team captain .
+He was a member of the Redbird cross country team and was selected as the Scholar Athlete from the team.
+He has also been active as a member of the Redbird Nest and Encounter.

 More like this: